 If we offer you a place, the offer may

-on you obtaining certain qualifications or grades in your
+obtaining certain qualifications or grades in your examinations and

-examinations and may also include other non-academic conditions
+may also include other non-academic conditions such as Disclosure

-such as Disclosure and Barring Service (DBS) Enhanced check, or
+and Barring Service (DBS) Enhanced check, or medical reports.

-met the academic entry requirements for the programme and have been
+have already met the academic entry requirements for the programme

-accepted, though there may also be other conditions you need to
+and have been accepted, though there may also be other conditions

 The offer you receive through UCAS,